 iHeartMedia lenders have again agreed to forbear from calling default on the company’s missed interest payment, as the radio broadcaster continues to work on a consensual pre-arranged bankruptcy filing.

 In a Form 8-K filed with the SEC, iHeartMedia said lenders have agreed to forbear on the missed interest payment until 11:59 p.m.
 Central Time on March 12, from the previously extended deadline of March 7.

 As reported, iHeart failed to make a $106 million Feb.
 1 interest payment to holders of its 14% senior unsecured notes due 2021 issued via subsidiary iHeartCommunications, entering instead into a customary 30-day grace period with lenders.

 The company earlier this week filed a draft restructuring support agreement and term sheet showing senior lenders—including holders of the company’s term loans and priority guarantee notes—stand to receive 93.25% of the recapitalized equity, bridging the gap on a key sticking point of contentious year-long negotiations between the company’s sponsors and its debtholders.

 iHeart is also is also operating under a customary 30-day grace period after it missed interest payments due on two series of priority-guarantee notes, ramping up the pressure among its more senior lenders to achieve a comprehensive restructuring of the company’s $20 billion debt load. — Rachelle Kakouris

-This story first appeared on www.lcdcomps.com, LCD’s subscription site offering complete news, analysis and data covering the global leveraged loan and high yield bond markets.
+LCD comps is an offering of S&P Global Market Intelligence.
+LCD’s subscription site offers complete news, analysis and data covering the global leveraged loan and high yield bond markets.
 You can learn more about LCD here.